KATBlackCoder/Translate-AI/README.md

 # Translation AI

-A powerful AI-powered translation tool for game localization, built with Vue 3, TypeScript, and Pinia.
+A powerful AI-powered translation tool for game engine content, built with Vue 3, TypeScript, and Pinia.

 ## Features